aaps/MCmotions/README.md

 3
 recording the details, animations of blocks, particles, lightning, rain, etc

-recording of packets that are going to the server so the proxy connecting player is also recorded !

 the ability to survive transports to other servers

 the ability to record plugin messages like multyworld